Monark (video game): Reception

-Monark received "mixed or average" reviews, according to review aggregator Metacritic.
+Monark received "mixed or average" reviews from critics, according to review aggregator website Metacritic.

 IGN lauded the game's personalness, combat systems, and abilities, and cited the unengaging story, characters, party member system, enemies, repetition, and puzzles as its drawbacks.
 Destructoid severely criticized the game's repetitive nature and concluded, "There are some novel ideas here, and if you’re looking for something outside the RPG status quo and with a darker vibe, Monark could fit the bill.
 Just go in knowing that it can get arduous, and you’ll need to overlook those faults to find what Monark does that’s really different."
-Nintendo Life gave the game seven stars out of ten and praised the high-risk, high-reward combat system, creepy aesthetics, interesting story, and replay value, while criticizing the lackluster graphics, repetitive environments, and lack of enemy variety.
-Push Square reviewed the game much more negatively, giving it four stars out of ten, and cited the use of the horror genre, boss designs, and music, as positives, while calling the repetitive, grindy combat the game's biggest downfall.
+Nintendo Life praised the high-risk, high-reward combat system, creepy aesthetics, interesting story, and replay value, while criticizing the lackluster graphics, repetitive environments, and lack of enemy variety.
+Push Square reviewed the game much more negatively, and cited the use of the horror genre, boss designs, and music, as positives, while calling the repetitive, grindy combat the game's biggest downfall.
 RPGFan liked the vocal tracks, opening cinematic, characters, themes and combat, and said that the game's bad pacing, subpar graphics and the transphobic treatment of the character of Perrine held it back.
 Nintendo World Report thought that the story was interesting and that the stat progression system was unique but disliked the lack of environments, character-locking progression system, and puzzle design.

 Sales

-The Nintendo Switch version of Monark was the sixth bestselling game during its first week of release in Japan, with 10,521 physical copies being sold.
-The PlayStation 4 version was the seventeenth bestselling game in the country throughout the same week, with 5,242 physical copies being sold.
+In Japan, the Nintendo Switch version sold 10,521 physical units, making it the sixth best-selling game during its first week of release.
+The PlayStation 4 version sold 5,242 physical units, making it the seventeenth best-selling game in the country during the same week.